 Measuring approx 1" x 6", this standard-thickness FR4, gold plated ruler has the most common component packages you'll encounter.
-It also has font size guide, trace-width diagram, and a set of AWG-sized drills so you can gauge your wire thicknesses.
+It also has font size guide, and a trace-width diagram.

 That's not all, it's even a fully featured microcontroller board!
 Embedded in the end is a Trinket M0, our little Cortex M0+ development board, and in addition, there's 4 capacitive touch pads with matching LEDs that our code will turn into a specialized engineer keyboard.
 We're always needing to type Ω and µ but we can never memorize the complex key-commands necessary.
 Thanks to CircuitPython, it's super-easy to make a touch keyboard to solve this for you.
 Plug in the ruler into your computer, if it's your first time using it, you'll need to open up the code.py file and set the Keyboard mode to "True".
 Now when you touch the pads, you'll get a Ω, µ, π or, when the Digi-Key logo is touched, the URL for Digi-Key's Python on Hardware guide.